Wakefield Memorial High School: Academics

 The superintendent of Wakefield Public Schools is Douglas Lyons.
 Amy McLeod is the principal of WHS.

-The 2008–2009 school year marked the first drastic scheduling change in over ten years as WHS switched to a rotating, six-block daily schedule.
+The 2008–2009 school year marked the first drastic scheduling change in over ten years as WMHS switched to a rotating, six-block daily schedule.
 Periods were condensed to 54 minutes in length.
-WHS began offering Italian language classes for the 2008–2009 school year as well.
+WMHS began offering Italian language classes for the 2008–2009 school year as well.

-In 2008, WHS was featured in Boston magazine for spending the least money per student of any public school in the state, landing it at number one in the "Most Bang for the Buck" category.
+In 2008, WMHS was featured in Boston magazine for spending the least money per student of any public school in the state, landing it at number one in the "Most Bang for the Buck" category.